wbasener/UPWINS_Spectral_Library/README.md

 # UPWINS_Spectral_Library
 A spectral library for ASD spectra collected as part of the UVA UPWINS project.
+This library has around 1000 spectra, mostly from vegetation, collected with an ASD spectrometer.

 Install the spectral library into any local directory with the following command in a Jupyter Notebook:
 ```python